George0118/DistributedSystems---Blockchain/README.md

 ### Node Communication
 - `message.py`: Helper class for creating messages sent between nodes.
-- `node.py`: Represents each node in the system, initializes the node with its IP address and port, creates a wallet and peer-to-peer object, and handles node communication.
+- `node.py`: Represents each node in the system, initializes the node with its IP address and port, creates a wallet and peer-to-peer object, and handles node communication and the CLI.
 - `p2p.py`: Implements a peer-to-peer network for node communication using TCP sockets.

 ## Installation